arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Examples.md

 database servers) and directly store them in you secret management tool.

-put example here and also say somthing about restore.
+--> put use case / example here and also say something about restore. <--